Frequently Asked Questions about Montessori

 The two major organizations offering Montessori training in the United States are the Association Montessori Internationale (AMI) and the American Montessori Society (AMS).
 Montessori training can be found across North America and around the world.
 Most training centers require a bachelor's degree for admission.
 Training covers principles of child development and Montessori philosophy as well as specific uses of the Montessori classroom materials.
 Currently, all CFMS teachers hold AMI certification.

 Younger children benefit from the guidance and stimulation of older children, while older children gain additional self-esteem and independence by helping younger ones.
 Children can always find others who are working at their level, regardless of age.
 The children stay in the same class for several years, developing strong bonds with their classmates and teachers.

 How do the children learn to socialize and share?

 Socializing and learning to share come very naturally in a Montessori classroom.
 A child here does not have to share his work.
 No one is allowed to touch another's work unless invited to do so.
 As you look around the room you will see many children working together.
 Many times a child is so excited about what he is able to do that he wants to give a lesson or demonstration to someone else.
 Throughout the day there are opportunities for this natural, spontaneous socializing.

 How do I know if Montessori is best for my child?

 Parents considering a Montessori education for their child are encouraged to research the Montessori philosophy of child development and education to see if it is compatible with your own.
-To explore whether Christian Family Montessori School is the best choice for your child, we encourage you to speak with our Admissions Director and schedule a tour of our school, and be sure to ask about the theory behind the activities you observe.
+To explore whether Christian Family Montessori School is the best choice for your child, we encourage you to contact our office to schedule a tour of the school, and be sure to ask about the theory behind the activities you observe.